Global property deals seen back above $1 trillion in 2013 - report

 "We anticipate there will be less uncertainty this year and in fact, a true change in market confidence and indeed momentum seems to have been confirmed in the early months of 2013 as major global risk factors are seen to be receding."

-Investors shunned riskier assets across the globe in favour of top quality office and retail properties in the safest neighbourhoods of New York and London against a darkening global economic outlook and the euro zone's debt crisis.
+Investors shunned riskier assets across the globe in favor of top quality office and retail properties in the safest neighborhoods of New York and London against a darkening global economic outlook and the euro zone's debt crisis.

 Confidence has however edged back in recent months after strong action by the European Central Bank to calm markets eased fears of a euro zone break-up and the U.S. economy showed signs of improvement.